zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

       ["text":protected] => string(3) "bar"
     }

-You can now revert back your ``WriteController`` to it's previous form to have the form-data passed through the ``PostService``.
+You can now revert back your ``WriteController`` to its previous form to have the form-data passed through the ``PostService``.

 .. code-block:: php